-Garstang St Thomas School fully recognises the contribution we can make to protect children from harm and to support and promote the welfare of all children who are pupils at our school.
+Garstang St Thomas Church of England School fully recognises the contribution we can make to protect children from harm and to support and promote the welfare of all children who are pupils at our school.
 This policy applies to all stakeholders; this includes pupils, staff, parents, governors, volunteers, placement students and visitors.